Frequently asked PR questions

 General questions about PR

 What is PR and how do you use it strategically?
-All about the basics of public relations, the difference from marketing, and how to use PR for your organization.
+Everything about the basics of public relations, the difference with marketing, and how you can use PR for your organization.

-PR stands for public relations: strategically building lasting relationships with your target audiences through credible communication channels.
-It's about strengthening your reputation, increasing your visibility and building trust - without advertising, but with content that is relevant.
-If you want to know what PR really is, read our longread: What is PR?
+PR stands for public relations: strategically building sustainable relationships with your target groups through credible communication channels.
+It is about strengthening your reputation, increasing your visibility and building trust - without advertising, but with substantive relevance.
+If you want to know what PR really entails, read our longread: What is PR?

 What is the difference between PR and marketing?

-PR is all about credibility through earned media - you get mentioned because you have something to say.
-Marketing is often paid media: paid campaigns with complete control over the message.
-PR influences reputation and trust, marketing drives conversion and sales.
-The difference is in the channel as well as in the perception of your audience.
+PR is about credibility through earned media - you are mentioned because you have something to say.
+Marketing is often paid media: paid campaigns with full control over the message.
+PR influences reputation and trust, marketing focuses on conversion and sales.
+The difference lies in the channel and in the perception of your audience.

-What is free publicity (free publicity) and how do you achieve it?
+What is free publicity and how do you achieve it?

-Free publicity, or earned media, occurs when journalists or influencers publish about you - without you having paid for it.
-You achieve it by creating newsworthy content, approaching relevant media personally, and having a strong story that touches on social, business or human relevance.
-The focus and relevance of your press list also plays a big part in this.
+Free publicity, or earned media, arises when journalists or influencers publish about you - without you having paid for it.
+You achieve it by creating newsworthy content, personally approaching relevant media, and having a strong story that touches on social, business or human relevance.
+The focus and relevance of your press list also plays a major role in this.

 What is the PESO model?

-The PESO model is a framework that divides media engagement into four types:
+The PESO model is a framework that divides media deployment into four types:

-Paid media: paid placement, such as in the form of advertisements.
+Paid media: paid placement, for example in the form of advertisements.

-Earned media: earned media coverage that was not paid for.
-Word of mouth or a press release are good examples.
+Earned media: earned media attention, which is not paid for.
+Word-of-mouth advertising or a press release are good examples of this.

 Shared media: Shared content.
-What others are sharing about you and your organization on social media.
+What others share about you and your organization on social media.

 Owned: Your own communication channels such as your website or newsletter.